ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Admin_1_Eng.md

 The undo tablespace is created when the database is created.
 Because it is a system tablespace, only one undo tablespace can exist.
 If the undo tablespace does not exist, the server will fail to start up, and an error message will be written to the boot log.

 In the undo tablespace, transaction segments (TSS segments and undo segments) are managed.
 The user can change the number of transaction segments using the TRANSACTION_SEGMENT_COUNT property.
 The numbers of TSS segments and undo segments that are created, respectively, equal the number specified by the user in this property.
-If the TRANSACTION_SEGMENT_COUNT property is set to 255, 255 TSS segments and 255 undo segments are created every time the server is started up
+If the TRANSACTION_SEGMENT_COUNT property is set to 255, 255 TSS segments and 255 undo segments are created every time the server is started up.

 If this property is changed to other values to specify a different number of transaction segments, that number of segments will be created the next time the server is restarted.